thejasvibr/bat_beamshapes/bat_beamshapes/workshop/thoughts.md

     effects, which is odd
     * low N (matrix size/number of terms calculcated) -- changing from baseline of 12+f(ka) --> 15+f(ka) had no effect
-    * the directionality calculations were done with numpy pre 5th may, and then changed to mpmath backend --> no effect.
+    * the directivity calculations were done with numpy pre 5th may, and then changed to mpmath backend --> no effect.

 > 2021-05-65: I now suspect the problem lies perhaps with the quadrature